rpm-software-management/rpm/docs/manual/macros.md

 All whitespace surrounding `<body>` is removed.
 Name may be composed of alphanumeric characters and the character `_`, and must be at least 3 characters in length.
+The body is (re-)expanded on each macro invocation.

+### Parametric macros
-A macro without an `(opts)` field is "simple" in that only recursive macro expansion is performed.
-A parameterized macro contains an `(opts)` field.
-Since rpm >= 4.17 `-` as opts disables all option processing, otherwise the opts (i.e. string between parentheses) are passed exactly as is to getopt(3) for argc/argv processing at the beginning of a macro invocation (only short options are supported). `--` can be used to separate options from arguments.
-While a parameterized macro is being expanded, the following shell-like macros are available:
+A macro which contains an `(opts)` field is called parametric.
+The opts (i.e. string between parentheses) are passed exactly as is to to getopt(3) for argc/argv processing at the beginning of a macro invocation.
+Only short options are supported.
+`--` can be used to separate options from arguments.
+Since rpm >= 4.17 `-` as opts disables all option processing.

+Macros `%define`d inside a parametric macro have a scope local to the macro, otherwise all macros are global.

+### Automatic macros

+While a parameterized macro is being expanded, the following shell-like automatic macros are available:

 ```
 	%0	the name of the macro being invoked